hendry19901990/SimpleMicroService/README.md

 ### Viewing the App in Action

-Just run the following command:
+Just run at the current directory, the following command:
 ```bash
 docker-compose up -d
 ```